Gwyd0/Linuxsetup/README.md

 # Installation
 * Install dependncies
 * Clone these files and put them in ~/.config
-* choose a wallpaper from /wallpapers and put it in ~/Pictures named wallpaper.jpg
+* choose a wallpaper from /wallpapers and put it in ~/Pictures named wallpaper.jpg or just change the i3 config $wallpaper var
 * Thats it.
 Enjoy.

+**for weather too work you need to change the $location var in eww/scripts/weather.sh**

 # Dependencies
 UI - [Eww](https://github.com/elkowar/eww) <br />